nikhilwani/Algorithms/README.md

 # Algorithms
-Collection of LeetCode questions to ace the coding interview!
+Collection of LeetCode solutions to ace the coding interview!

 ## Matrix
 - [ ] Diagonal iteration